nical/misc/path_renderer/renderers/README.md

 rect_renderer.fill(&mut ctx, pattern);
 ```

 The code is organized this way to make adding rendering algorthms easy.
 This means that there isn't a particular user facing API that renderers need to adhere to.
-Internally, renderers need to integrate with the batching system.
-This is done by
-implementing the `Renderer` trait which exposes a few important entry points:
+Internally, renderers need to integrate with the batching and rendering system.
+This is done by implementing the `Renderer` trait which exposes a few important entry points:

 ## Batching